react-canvas-draw vs react-signature-canvas

 Choose react-signature-canvas if your primary goal is to capture user signatures.
 This library is optimized for signature input, providing a simple interface for users to sign documents, making it suitable for forms or applications that require user authentication.

-README for react-signature-canvas
+README for react-canvas-draw

 Installation